List of 2012–13 NBA season transactions: Trades

+To Philadelphia 76ers Charles Jenkins;: To Golden State Warriors Future draft considerations;

 Free agency

 Free agency negotiation started on July 1, 2012, with players being able to sign starting July 11, after the July moratorium ended.
 All players are unrestricted free agents unless indicated otherwise.
 A restricted free agent's team has the right to keep the player by matching an offer sheet the player signs with another team.